-Ignoring a ministroke can lead to major consequences.
+Ignoring TIA stroke symptoms can lead to major consequences

 The chain of events that leads to a TIA is basically the same for as a stroke, says Dr. Caplan.
 "A person who has a TIA has had ischemia but has 'ducked the bullet' because there was no lasting damage to the brain.
 But the same underlying causes are still present and are very likely to cause a stroke in the near future."